-Matt Roloff Missing From Jacob’s 21st Birthday Party, Fans Pissed At Ex-Wife Amy
+Matt Roloff Missing From Jacob’s 21st Birthday Party, Fans Angry At Ex-Wife Amy

 The uncouth follower first said that Jeremy “looks like a complete douche nozzle.”
 He then called other followers “fatty,” “old hag,” and “old c***.”

 Despite some negativity brought about by some followers, the photo shared by Amy mostly garnered positive votes.
-Many of the comments even praised the beautiful framed photos of the Roloff children and their loved ones, on the wall behind the family.
+Many of the comments even praised the beautifully framed photos of the Roloff children and their loved ones on the wall behind the family.